Quick Guide to Fixing Computer Hardware

 Read This First

-1. Before you open up your computer, always unplug it first!
+1. Before you open up any computer, always unplug it and turn it OFF!
 Protect yourself from a terrible electrical shock.

-2. Ground yourself before touching the inside of any computer.
-Otherwise, you might give your computer a tiny static shock you won't even notice -- but it can kill your circuitry.
-Either buy a $10 USD anti-static wrist strap, or be very careful to always ground yourself.
+2. Ground yourself before touching inside of any computer.
+Otherwise, you might give it a static shock so tiny you won't even notice -- but it could kill your circuitry.
+Either buy a $10 USD anti-static wrist strap, or always ground yourself by touching a metal object that will absorb a static shock prior to touching inside.

 3. Enter error messages to Google to see how others fixed your problem.
 Why reinvent the wheel?